feilongwang92/app-data/README.md

 For testing purposes, both the input (example raw data) and output data (processed data) are included.
 The output data can be compared with your output to identify potential issues in your implementation.
 The test data is in file “anExample”.
 It contains one user ID and two manually created trajectories on two days, one having 3 trips and the other one having 2 trips.
 You could find some visualizations of this example data in another document named “workflow of data processing.doc”.

 ## Codes in Postprocessing Folder
-This folder serves as an example of how to read in the processed data for postprocessing computations, such as inferring home and work locations.
+This folder serves examples of how to read in the processed data for postprocessing computations, such as inferring home and work locations.

 ### [home_work.py](https://github.com/feilongwang92/app-data/blob/master/postprocessing/home_work.py "home_work.py")

 - Input: 1) one of the csv files obtained from the processing folder "processed".
 Recall that such a csv file contains processed observations of 5000 users; 2) batch size: how many users to read into memory in one round of computation.

 - Output: There will be two csv files generated under your work directory.
 One is "home_inferred.csv" containing home locations and the other is "workplace_inferred.csv" containing work locations.
 Each row of the home/work file gives the ID and the home/work location of one user, in the form of longitude and latitude.

 How to run it: